Artezio/ART-FORMIO-EXT/CLEAN-UP.md

 To install this patch, follow the instructions below:

-1. Rename file "server.js" to "server-origin.js";
+1. In your formio server root folder rename file "server.js" to "server-origin.js";
 2. Pull data from this repository.
-All you need is in the "cleanUp" folder.
-3. Add file server.js to the root dir(near "server-origin.js");
+3. Paste all files to you formio server root folder.
-4. Add file "cleanUpSubmissionResource.js" to src/resources;
-5. Add file "cleanUpSubmissionHandler.js" to src/middleware;
-6. Create folder extensions in src;
-7. Add file replacePathWithId.js to extensions folder.

-All files in "cleanUp" folder are in the same structure as in the root dir of formio, so you can simply merge "cleanUp" folder with formio folder, but don't forget about first step(rename server.js before merge).